Security 95

 • User-friendly and premium trading interface

-What is Our opinion on Saxo Bank?
+What is Our opinion on Saxo?

-The low spread you will find at Saxo Bank is accompanied by similarly tight commissions and an average spread of 0.6 pip on the EUR/USD, 0.7 pip on the GBP/USD, 0.60 pip on Gold as popularly traded assets.
+The low spread you will find at Saxo is accompanied by similarly tight commissions and an average spread of 0.6 pip on the EUR/USD, 0.7 pip on the GBP/USD, 0.60 pip on Gold as popularly traded assets.

-Although the minimum deposit is high, you will have access to some unique features like advanced market insights from the SaxoStrats expert team who you can contact directly with a VIP account.
+At Saxo you will have access to some unique features like advanced market insights from the SaxoStrats expert team who you can contact directly with a VIP account.

-What are the Saxo Bank Pros and Cons?
+What are the Saxo Pros and Cons?

 The table below highlights all of the key broker areas alongside pro and cons in each.

-Saxo Bank Offer Advantages Downsides
+Saxo Offer Advantages Downsides

 Demo Account Access both proprietary trading platforms with the same demo account Last only for 30 days